What Is A Business Continuity Plan?

 After a drill or an actual event, it is the perfect time to review lessons learned and to consider employee feedbacks.
 Be sure to include employees from remote locations, branches, and even overseas facilities.
 Every employee, whether centrally located or dispersed around the globe, should feel secure knowing their company has invested significant time and money in keeping them safe.
 They should know how the business will operate during and after a critical event, where they can find information and key personnel, and how they can contribute to bringing the company back into full operation.

 While the resources devoted to such exercises may seem excessive, should an event occur, you will be glad you took the necessary steps to putting such a comprehensive plan in place.
-I doubt any organization has ever said after an emergency, “I wish we hadn’t spent so much time on our emergency and business continuity planning.”
+It is doubtful that any organization has ever said after an emergency, “I wish we hadn’t spent so much time on our emergency and business continuity planning.”

 Starting from scratch may seem daunting but if you don’t have a plan or realize how insufficient your current plan is, it’s worth the effort.
 Even if you have plans in place, it’s a good idea to review them regularly.
 Some organizations prefer to outsource their plans to companies who are focused on emergency and business continuity planning.
 If you prefer to do it in-house, there is great business continuity planning software available, as well as several free online resources that can get you started.